 I have not tried margarine as we don't use it in my house.
 Likewise, I don't use artificial sweeteners, but I'm sure honey or agave nectar would probably be fine to sub for the sugar.

-If you’re looking for more wonderful gluten-free bread recipes, check out my gluten-free bread recipes page.
+If you’re looking for more wonderful gluten-free bread recipes, be sure to check out my gluten-free bread recipes page.